TERITORI/teritori-dapp/CONTRIBUTING.md

 - **Web2:** Centralized databases and object storage services (e.g., Amazon S3) are prevalent, with data controlled by service providers.
 - **Web3:** Decentralized storage solutions (e.g., IPFS, Filecoin) allow data to be distributed across the network, reducing reliance on central entities and improving data sovereignty.

-#### Expanding the Comparison 📈

-##### Data Ownership and Privacy 🔐

-Web3 places a strong emphasis on user sovereignty and data privacy.
-Unlike Web2, where user data is often monetized by the platform, Web3 technologies empower users with control over their data, potentially revolutionizing privacy and security in the digital space.

-##### Development and Maintenance 👨‍💻

-Web3 emphasizes open-source development and collaborative maintenance, encouraging innovation and community engagement.
-This model contrasts with the proprietary technologies and platforms that dominate Web2.

-##### Scalability and Performance ⚖️

-While Web2 offers mature, scalable solutions, Web3 faces challenges related to its decentralized nature.
-However, ongoing developments in scaling solutions aim to address these issues.

-##### User Experience 🧑‍🤝‍🧑

-Web3 technologies often present a steeper learning curve for users.
-Developers are tasked with simplifying complex concepts to improve accessibility and drive adoption.

-#### Navigating the Transition 🚀

-##### Embrace the Learning Curve 📚

-Familiarize yourself with blockchain basics, smart contracts, and the decentralized web.
-Resources are plentiful, ranging from online courses to community forums.

-##### Experiment with Development Tools 🛠️

-Explore Web3 development frameworks and tools (e.g., Truffle, Hardhat, Ethereum, Solana).
-Many offer robust environments for building decentralized applications (dApps).

-##### Participate in Communities 👥

-Join Web3 communities and forums.
-The open-source nature of Web3 development encourages collaboration and peer learning.

-##### Focus on User Experience 💡

-Consider the end-user experience in your projects.
-Simplifying interactions with Web3 technologies is crucial for broader adoption.

-#### Conclusion 🎉

-Transitioning from Web2 to Web3 is not merely a technological shift but a paradigmatic change in how we interact with the web.
-For developers, it represents an exciting opportunity to be at the forefront of building a more decentralized, transparent, and user-empowered internet.
-While challenges exist, the potential for innovation and impact is immense.
-Welcome to the future of web development.

 ### Frontend